divyanshusahu/my-website/content/blogs/understanding-apache-lucene-part-1.md

 # Understanding Apache Lucene

 Apache Lucene is a high-performance, full-featured text search engine library written in Java.
 It provides the building blocks for adding powerful, scalable search capabilities to your applications.
-In this blog, we’ll take a comprehensive look at Lucene’s architecture, focusing on how documents are indexed and searched, how the inverted index works, and how queries are processed efficiently.
-We’ll also explore how to model your data using Lucene’s Document and Field abstractions, the importance of choosing the right FieldType for your use case, and best practices for optimizing index size, speed, and query capabilities.
-Whether you’re new to Lucene or looking to deepen your understanding, this guide will help you make informed decisions when building search features into your applications.
+In this blog, we'll take a comprehensive look at Lucene's architecture, focusing on how documents are indexed and searched, how the inverted index works, and how queries are processed efficiently.
+We'll also explore how to model your data using Lucene's Document and Field abstractions, the importance of choosing the right FieldType for your use case, and best practices for optimizing index size, speed, and query capabilities.
+Whether you're new to Lucene or looking to deepen your understanding, this guide will help you make informed decisions when building search features into your applications.

 ---

 ## High-Level Flow: From Documents to Search Hits

-Lucene’s world revolves around two key operations:
+Lucene's world revolves around two key operations:

 1. **Indexing** – Turning your documents into an on-disk data structure optimized for search.
 2. **Searching** – Translating a user query into lookups against that structure, scoring, and returning matching documents.

-Let’s walk through each phase.
+Let's walk through each phase.

 ---